dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix G Neutron managed SR-IOV in JS 13.0
+# Appendix G Neutron managed SR-IOV

-This appendix details the guidelines for configuration of Neutron managed SR-IOV at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.
+This appendix details the guidelines for configuration of Neutron managed SR-IOV at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0.

-> Topics:
-> * SR-IOV in JS 13.0
-> * Deployment
-> * Post Deployment Steps
-> * Sample Configurations
-> * Functionality Testing

-### SR-IOV in JS 13.0
+### SR-IOV

 Neutron managed SR-IOV is enabled as a part of the automated RHOSP deployment solution in JS 13.0.
 In this guide, it is assumed that the user has complete knowledge about the Dell EMC NFV Ready Architecture for Red Hat OpenStack Platform v13.0.
 This includes knowledge about different nodes in Dell EMC NFV Ready Bundle for Red Hat v13.0 such as SAH, Director, Controller, Compute, and Ceph-storage.